How to Apply to Running Start

 - Within 2-3 business days, you will receive an email with instructions for the steps below.

-- Sign up to attend a Running Start Information and Registration session (this will be emailed to you).
+- Sign up to attend a virtual Running Start Registration session (this will be emailed to you).

 - Complete Running Start Orientation online (this will be emailed to you).

 - *Complete the Running Start Enrollment Verification Form with your high school counselor listing your requested class(es) and alternates.
-This form must be completed every quarter and be signed by your parent/guardian, even if you are 18 years old.
+This form must be completed every quarter.

 *Please note, for students applying for the Fall quarter, we advise you to complete this step before the school year ends, as you will not have access to your high school counselors during Summer break.
 Otherwise, you may have to wait until they become available when the school year resumes in August.